 In 1891, Dr. G. Brown Goode, then in charge of the United States National Museum, while in Chicago to consult with the exposition directors regarding government exhibits, emphatically pointed out to J.W.
 Ellsworth, a member of the foreign affairs committee, the opportunity afforded by the Exposition to establish a great museum.
 Mr. Ellsworth became an enthusiastic advocate of the plan, and he was able to interest other committee members, including William T. Baker, chairman.

-As a result, purchases made abroad by this committee, and those of equipment for some departments, were viewed partly in relation to their usefulness for a future museum.
-Early in 1892 an organization called the Columbian Historical Association was formed, at the suggestion of members of this committee, to take advantage of the privilege granted scientific societies to import exhibits free of duty.
-Funds contributed to this society by various individuals were regarded by Director Skiff as being the first actually given in behalf of the Museum.
+As a result, purchases made abroad by this committee and equipment for some departments were viewed partly in relation to their usefulness for a future museum.
+Early in 1892, an organization called the Columbian Historical Association was formed, at the suggestion of members of this committee, to take advantage of the privilege granted by scientific societies to import exhibits free of duty.
+Funds contributed to this society by various individuals were regarded by Director Skiff as the first actually given on behalf of the Museum.

-NOW COMES THE BATTLE OF A LIFE-TIME
+THE BATTLE OF A LIFETIME

 Fights broke out that involved bitter differences of opinion over the city's lakefront: Should it be left pristine or dotted with cultural amenities?

 Two local moguls squared off: Marshall Field, who made State Street the city's shopping Rialto, on the side of a proposed museum, against Arron Montgomery Ward, who made Chicago the hub of the mail-order industry and was a staunch protector of the city's lakefront as a public space.

 Lawsuits involving arcane legal principles were accompanied by insults worthy of a guttersnipe.
 Ward's attorney accused Field of building a monument to himself, facetiously adding: "And being a poor man, he could not afford to pay for a site.
 Now it is proposed to secure a site from the city of Chicago by violating a trust."